 Building For YYC

-For this packaging type you will need to install the Emscripten SDK yourself elsewhere on your computer and then point GameMaker at it.
+For this packaging type you will first of all need to install the Emscripten SDK yourself elsewhere on your computer and then point GameMaker at it.

 Setting Up For YYC